mixpanel/mixpanel-js/README.md

 In the future we plan to automate the last step with a headless browser to streamline development (although Mixpanel production releases are tested against a large matrix of browsers and operating systems).

+## Developing Notes
+- Commits are pre-checked with a series of verifications
+    - if `npm run validate` fails, try `npm install --force`

 ## Thanks
 For patches and support: @bohanyang, @dehau, @drubin, @D1plo1d, @feychenie, @mogstad, @pfhayes, @sandorfr, @stefansedich, @gfx, @pkaminski